stangri/repo.openwrt.melmac.net/README.md

 Can be used on routers with no internet access to suppress warnings on local devices on no internet connectivity.
 Please see the [README](https://github.com/stangri/openwrt-packages/blob/fakeinternet/net/fakeinternet/files/) and [LEDE Project Forum Thread](https://forum.lede-project.org/t/fakeinternet-service-package-wip/924) for further information.

 #### luci-app-easyflash
-This package installs Web UI for quickly updating your router firmware if you automated snapshots build process.
-Requires sysupgrade-compatible upgrade file ```/tmp/firmware.img``` and a one-line description (target/version info) in ```/tmp/firmware.tag```.
+This package installs Web UI for quickly updating your router firmware if you use automated snapshots build process which produces fully customized images and uploads them to your router.
+Requires sysupgrade-compatible upgrade file ```/tmp/firmware.img``` and a one-line description (target/version/filename info) in ```/tmp/firmware.tag```.
 WARNING: does not keep your router settings.

 #### openvpn-policy-routing & luci-app-openvpn-policy-routing
-This service can be used to enable policy-based routing for OpenVPN tunnel and WAN interface.
+This service can be used to enable policy-based routing for OpenVPN tunnel(s) and WAN/WAN6 interface(s).
+Supports policies based on domain names, IP addresses and/or ports.
+Compatible with legacy (IPv4) and modern (IPv6) protocols.
-Supports accessing domains, IP ranges outside of your VPN tunnel.
-Also supports dedicating local ports/IP ranges for direct internet access (outside of your VPN tunnel).
 Please see the [README](https://github.com/stangri/openwrt-packages/blob/openvpn-policy-routing/net/openvpn-policy-routing/files/README.md) and [LEDE Project Forum Thread](https://forum.lede-project.org/t/openvpn-policy-based-routing-web-ui-testers-needed/1422/1) for further information.

 #### simple-adblock & luci-app-simple-adblock
-This service provides dnsmasq-based ad blocking.
+This service provides lightweight and very fast dnsmasq-based ad blocking.
 Please see the [README](https://github.com/stangri/openwrt-packages/blob/simple-adblock/net/simple-adblock/files/README.md) and [LEDE Project Forum Thread](https://forum.lede-project.org/t/simple-adblock-fast-lightweight-and-fully-uci-luci-configurable-ad-blocking/1327) for further information.

 #### vpnbypass & luci-app-vpnbypass
 This service can be used to enable simple VPN split tunneling.
 Supports accessing domains, IP ranges outside of your VPN tunnel.
 Also supports dedicating local ports/IP ranges for direct internet access (outside of your VPN tunnel).
 Please see the [README](https://github.com/stangri/openwrt-packages/blob/vpnbypass/net/vpnbypass/files/README.md) and [LEDE Project Forum Thread](https://forum.lede-project.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.

 ## How to use